Klemet/Calibration_PnET_DIVERSE/calibrationJupyterBook/.ipynb_checkpoints/intro-checkpoint.md

 The objective here is to calibrate the [PnET Succession extension](https://github.com/LANDIS-II-Foundation/Extension-PnET-Succession) for the [LANDIS-II model](https://www.landis-ii.org/), in the context of the different landscape that will be simulated for the [DIVERSE project](https://diverseproject.uqo.ca/).

-PnET Succession is one of the most complex extensions of LANDIS-II, based on the PnET familly of eco-physiological models.
+PnET-Succession is one of the most complex extensions of LANDIS-II, based on the PnET familly of eco-physiological models.
 To be certain that the vegetation dynamics that it simulates will be realistic, we need to calibrate it carefully.

 The [PnET succession User Guide](https://github.com/LANDIS-II-Foundation/Extension-PnET-Succession/blob/master/deploy/docs/LANDIS-II%20PnET-Succession%20v5.1%20User%20Guide.pdf) contains a lengthy section of calibration tips by [Eric Gustafson](https://research.fs.usda.gov/about/people/gustafson) that I will use as a guide for this calibration process.